 What Classes are Recommended for First-Year Students?

-Comm St 205 Theories of Persuasion
+- COMM ST 205 Theories of Persuasion

-Comm St 215 Principles of Rhetorical Criticism
+- COMM ST 215 Principles of Rhetorical Criticism

-Comm St 225 Communication and Culture
+- COMM ST 225 Communication and Culture

 While first-year students are working toward fulfilling their major requirements, they often also choose at least two classes each quarter to satisfy distribution requirements, including foreign language courses to satisfy the two-year proficiency requirement.
-Students may take courses in their potential Field of Concentration (see below), and other courses in the major if they choose.
-It is not recommend that first-year students take classes in the department that are at or above the 300-level.
+Students may take courses in their potential Field of Concentration (see below) and other courses in the major if they choose.
+It is not recommended that first-year students take classes in the department that are at or above the 300-level.